 - Processing many files in parallel (future articles will demonstrate how to load many feeds quickly)

-This article will explain how to create a video feed from SAFR Camera Analyzer and then push those settings to the Video Feeds window.
+This article will explain how to create a video feed from the Camera Analyzer in the SAFR Desktop Client and then push those settings to the Video Feeds window.
 Following that it will explain how to change the input from camera to file.

 1. Create Video Feed by following this process: Creating and updating feeds from Camera Analyzer